Corbin Carroll Player Props: Diamondbacks vs. Dodgers

-Corbin Carroll -- 0-for-5 in his most recent game -- will be in action for the Arizona Diamondbacks versus the Los Angeles Dodgers, with Dustin May on the hill, on April 6 at 10:10 PM ET.
+After going 0-for-4 in his last game, Corbin Carroll and the Arizona Diamondbacks take on the Los Angeles Dodgers (who will hand the ball to Clayton Kershaw) at 9:40 PM ET on Friday.

-He had a hitless performance in his most recent game (0-for-5) against the Padres.
+In his most recent game he had a hitless showing (0-for-4) against the Dodgers.

 Corbin Carroll Game Info & Props vs. the Dodgers